 How Often Should Antifreeze be Added?

 You need to put more antifreeze in the system any time the levels get too low.
-Generally, this shouldn’t occur unless there is a leak.
+Generally, this shouldn’t happen unless there is a leak.

 It’s also important that you have the coolant changed after 60,000 miles.
 Once the first service is performed, you might choose to have it replaced every 30,000 miles.
 However, you want to follow whatever guidelines the automaker sets out in the maintenance schedule, as some recommend different terms.